 For a modern army to function, communications are vital.
 As a Communication Systems Operator you will be working with the some of New Zealand’s most sophisticated communications equipment and technology to keep the Army's command and control systems up and running.

-Communications Systems Operators are highly deployable, and are employed in a variety of overseas missions and exercises, primarily in support of other units.
+Communications Systems Operators are highly deployable, and are employed in a variety of overseas missions and exercises, during combat, stability and support, or disaster relief primarily in support of other units.
 We currently have Communications Systems Operators deployed in Timor-Leste, Afghanistan, and the Solomon Islands.

 As your career progresses you will continue to develop your skills and eventually work towards becoming a signals instructor.
 As an instructor, you can be posted to Waiouru to the School of Signals.